 I had set unrealistic goals for myself and let them get in the way of my success.

-How To Determine The Right Niche For You
+How To Determine The Right Business Niche For You

 Write them down and set your mind to move around them.
-When we go over finding the right niche for you, I want you to have a clear picture of what your stumbling blocks are.
+When we find the right niche for you, I want you to have a clear picture of what your stumbling blocks are.

 Be prepared for awesomeness when you read How to find a business niche Part 2.